It’s the year 2022 and a lot has happened to so many different industries due to the last 2 years of COVID-19.

 This gives you the opportunity to share your brand’s vision and philosophy when a customer interacts with your product and gives them a chance to align themselves with your products.

-This is especially important if your food product is sold on e-commerce where your customers cannot experience the packaging in-person before buying.
+This is especially important if your food product is sold through e-commerce platforms where your customers cannot experience the packaging in-person before buying.

 A strong brand story can provide an interactive experience for your customers without them having to touch or feel the packaging.